Rajesh-Lamgade/Final-Project/readme.md

-# Race Results Web App
+# Final Project - Web App

 Welcome to the Race Results Web App!
 This project is a web application that collects, processes, and displays race event data.
 It was developed as a final project for the Python course DAB111 - Data Analytics for Business in the first semester by group 13.